spithash/MySQL-MariaDB-skip-replication-errors/README.md

 # MySQL/MariaDB skip replication errors
 Skip Last_SQL_Error of your slave so replication continues

-Sometimes replication on the slave stops due to error(s) and they're printed out in 'Last_SQL_Error'
+Sometimes replication on the slave stops due to error(s) and they're printed out in `Last_SQL_Error`
 These errors can be viewed by either using this query:
 ````
 SHOW SLAVE STATUS \G;